MikalHKU/hku-ect.github.io/_posts/2019-01-09-opportunities-festivals.md

 ---

-HKU teachers and employees attended several events and festivals in october and november.
+HKU teachers and employees attended several events and festivals in October and November.
 Below they give a short impression.

 ## TodaysArt